GoogleChrome/developer.chrome.com/site/en/blog/deprecating-unload/index.md

 ### Enterprise policy

 Enterprises that have software that depends on the `unload` event to function correctly can use the [`ForcePermissionPolicyUnloadDefaultEnabled` policy](https://chromium-review.googlesource.com/c/chromium/src/+/4730081) to prevent the gradual deprecation for devices under their control.
-By enabling this policy, the Permissions Policy for `unload` will continue to default to enabled for all origins.
+By enabling this policy, `unload` will continue to default to enabled for all origins.
 A page may still set a stricter policy if it wants.
 Like the Permissions Policy opt-out, this is a tool to mitigate potential breaking changes, but it should not be used indefinitely.

 ### Chrome flags